AustinKelsay/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JS library for building user interfaces.
+React is trying to solve the problem of DOM manupulation taking too large of a toll on preformance so React uses the virtual DOM

 - [ ] What does it mean to _think_ in react?

+It means thinking about the UI and your users experience as youre creating your components.

 - [ ] Describe state.

+A state is an object that determines how your component renders.
+State is managed within the component

 - [ ] Describe props.

+Props are short for "properties".
+We pass data to and from components as props.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A "side effect" is anything that affects something outside the scope of the function being executed.
+With the useEffect hook you can set some functionality to execute and make changes when state or props change

 ## Project Set Up